nitrogenlabs/arkhamjs-native/README.md

 All data is stored within a single, immutable store.
 The data can be accessed through all your views and components.
 Data is organized into multiple stores within the single store.

 #### Immutability
-To prevent object referencing, we use immutable objects, using ImmutableJS.
+To prevent object referencing, we use immutable objects.
 When a state changes in a ReactJS component, the state's property is not the only item that is changed, the item it references is also updated.
 To prevent passing around an object between different scopes, immutable objects give your data a one way update path.

 #### Cache
 Your single store id stored in sessionStorage by default.
 While this can be turned off in your options, it can be very useful when saving state.